rockandska/git-changelog/README.md

 - unreleased_tpl: used to generate unreleased section when no tag exists
 - type_tpl: used to generate a section who regroup all commits from same type
 - commit_tpl: used to display commits informations related to the current type
+- commit_type_traduction: associative array to convert type to more friendly names
+- commit_scope_traduction: associative array to convert scope to more friendly names

 ### Default configuration